sininen-blue/2526-first-sem/computer-organization-and-architecture/day-3/slides.md

 4. Which statement best distinguishes RISC from CISC architectures?
     A. RISC uses variable-length instructions; CISC uses fixed-length
     B. RISC executes one instruction per cycle; CISC executes multiple
-    C. RISC has runs primarily in hardwar; CISC uses interpreters
+    C. RISC has runs primarily in hardware; CISC uses interpreters
     D. RISC requires interpreters for each instruction; CISC always implements instructions directly in hardware

 5. In the context of ILP vs. PLP, which of these is an example of process-level parallelism (PLP)?